matt257/ondemand-compose/README.md

 ### LDAP
 The LDAP service is built from the Dockerfile in the `./ldap` directory.
 It exposes ports 389 and 636.
 The environment variables set up the LDAP organization, domain, and admin password.
 The service will restart unless manually stopped.

+### to be implemented...

+- HPC and Scheduler Dockerfiles (Slurm)
+- OnDemand Passenger App support
+- Build OnDemand from source (for development using docker-compose)
+- Setup dependencies for testing locally

 ## Networks

 OnDemand and LDAP are part of the `network-1` network, which uses the Docker 'bridge' driver.